 Getting sober is certainly a vital part of the recovery process, but without treating the underlying causes of the disease, the rehab part of recovery, a person will often be plagued by the symptoms of being a “dry drunk.”

-Dry Drunk Syndrome is loosely defined as an alcoholic or person with alcohol use disorder (AUD) who abstains from alcohol for a period of time, but continues to have the symptoms of a person living with an active alcohol addiction.
+Dry Drunk Syndrome is loosely defined as an alcoholic or person with alcohol use disorder (AUD) who abstains from alcohol for a period of time but continues to have the symptoms of a person living with active alcohol addiction.

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) estimates that just over 15 million adults in the U.S. suffer from alcohol dependency or addiction.
 Unfortunately, less than one 1 million of those people ever receive proper treatment for alcoholism.